Younus10/Vision_voice_demo/README.md

 **Text Summary:**
 ```

-It looks like you're near a bottle, a mouse, and a cell phone.
+Seems like there's a mouse, a keyboard, a chair, a potted plant, an apple, a Water bottle and a laptop.

 ```